 Each one of golf’s four majors is special, but there’s just something unique about the US Open.
 The best golfers in the world square off at a different venue each year, and the course is always made extra challenging in a number of different facets.

-The 2020 US Open takes place in September, right around the start of fall.
-It’s nestled on the docket in between the PGA Championship and Masters, and the anticipation is continually ratcheting up as the event draws near.
+The 2021 US Open takes place in June, right around the start of summer.
+It’s nestled on the docket in between the PGA Championship and Open Championship, and the anticipation is continually ratcheting up as the event draws near.

 Each year, there are players who do well at the US Open.
 Others?
 Not so much.
 And then there are the dark horse contenders who come up out of nowhere to shake up the leaderboard.